Tomato Sauce Substitutes

 - Ketchup—Use one cup of ketchup in place of one cup of tomato sauce.
 Add spices to tweak the flavor as needed.
 A bit of basil is a good choice.

 - Tomato Soup—Add a 10 3/4-ounce can of tomato soup.
 Then, cut one of the wet ingredients in the recipe back by 1/4 cup to account for the extra liquid.
-Tomato soup tends to be sweeter, so you may need to make some flavor adjustments.
+Tomato soup tends to be sweeter than most tomato sauces so you may need to make some flavor adjustments.

 Make Your Own Tomato Sauce